manymoments/manymoments.github.io/_posts/2020-05-25-synchronous-consensus-omission-faults.markdown

    // as a backup
    on receiving ("view-change", view) from replica[view+1]: // KARTIK: SHOULD WE ACCEPT MESSAGES FROM LEADERS FROM view+c? what if there were consecutive bad leaders who failed to notify me?
-      send ("status", view, lock, seq-no) to replica[view+1] stop participating in this view, set view = view+1 transition to steady state
+      send ("status", view, lock, seq-no) to replica[view+1] stop participating in this view, set view = view + 1 transition to steady state

    // new primary: proposes the highest-view-lock